Metrics for Graph Comparison: A Practitioner's Guide: Methods

 As mentioned before, the topological features that are significant in this graph are the high local clustering and short expected distance between vertices.
 Of course, these quantities are dependent on the parameter $p$; as $p\rightarrow 1$, the Watts-Strogatz model approaches an uncorrelated random graph.
-Similarly, as $p\rightarrow 0$ the adjacency spectral density transitions from the tangle of sharp maxima typical of a ring-lattice graph to the smooth semi-circle of the uncorrelated random graph \cite{Farkas2001}.
+Similarly, as $p\rightarrow 1$ the adjacency spectral density transitions from the tangle of sharp maxima typical of a ring-lattice graph to the smooth semi-circle of the uncorrelated random graph \cite{Farkas2001}.
 Unlike the models above, this model exhibits primarily local structure.
-Indeed, we will see that the most significant differences lie in the tail of the adjacency spectrum, which can be directly linked to the number of triangles in the graph \cite{Farkas2001}.
-On the large scale, however, this graph looks much like the uncorrelated random graph, in that it exhibits no communities or high-degree vertices.
+Indeed, we observe that the most significant differences lie in the tail of the adjacency spectrum, that can be directly linked to the number of triangles in the graph \cite{Farkas2001}.
+On the large scale, however, this graph looks much like the uncorrelated random graph, in which it exhibits no communities or high-degree vertices.

-This model fails to produce the scale-free behavior observed in many empirical graph data sets.
+This model fails to produce the scale-free behavior observed in many real world networks.
 Although the preferential attachment model reproduces this scale-free behavior, it fails to reproduce the high local clustering that is frequently observed, and so we should think of neither model as fully replicating the properties of observed graphs.